AnasSajan/Gadgets-Purchase/README.md

 # Gadgets-Purchase
-Adds the gadgets purchased to cart
+Adds the price of gadgets purchased to total